 Click on the link below, enter your destination, and press "Search."
 Under the search bar you will see a short list of bus numbers, bus stops, and more.
 Click on the gray "Detail" button of your preferred route for information on the first bus, last bus, fares, and other important information.

 Though it costs more to use a deluxe taxi, they are more spacious and comfortable and provide higher quality service to the passenger.
-To become a deluxe taxi driver, you are required to have had no accidents driving a regular taxi for a decade.
-Also, you must take a specific service training course to be fully qualified as a deluxe taxi chauffeur.
-While riding in a deluxe taxi, you may even get great tourism tips from the driver.
+To become a deluxe taxi driver, the driver is required to have had no accidents driving a regular taxi for a decade.
+Also, they must take a specific service training course to be fully qualified as a deluxe taxi chauffeur.

 Depending on your destination, the fare for a standard taxi from Incheon International Airport to downtown Seoul can be anywhere from 60,000 to 100,000 won.
 Also, the 8,000 won (small-sized car) toll for the Incheon International Airport Expressway is the responsibility of the passenger, not the driver.
 If by chance a driver tries to take advantage of you by demanding an inflated fare, take a picture of the license plate or driver's ID (usually displayed on the dashboard) and report the incident to the Seoul Global Center (+82-2-731-6800~1), which offers services in English, Japanese, Chinese, Tagalog, Mongolian, Vietnamese and Russian.
 You can also report your complaint to the Dasan Call Center which offers services in English, Japanese, Chinese, and Vietnamese (+82-2-120).